spear97/Py3D-World/README.md

 ## VAO

+The `VAO` class is responsible for managing Vertex Array Objects (VAOs) in the graphics application.
+Here's a summary of its key features:

+- **Initialization:** The constructor initializes the VAO object with a reference to the context (ctx), a VBO object (self.vbo), and a ShaderProgram object (self.program).

+- **VAO Storage:** The class contains a dictionary (self.vaos) to store different VAOs associated with various objects.
+The keys are string identifiers, such as 'cube,' 'shadow_cube,' 'skybox,' and 'advanced_skybox.'

+- **Creating VAOs:** The get_vao method is responsible for creating and configuring a VAO.
+It takes a program (ShaderProgram) and a vbo (VBO) as parameters.
+It uses the context to create a vertex array, associating it with the provided program and VBO.

+- **Destroy Method:** The destroy method is responsible for releasing resources associated with the VAO object.
+It calls the destroy methods of the VBO and ShaderProgram objects, ensuring that allocated OpenGL resources are properly released.

 ## Texture

 The `Texture` class is responsible for managing textures in the graphics application.
 Here's a summary of its key features: